 History buffs enjoy touring Civil War sites, visiting the Hunley Submarine and touring the historic city that played a key role in both the Revolutionary and Civil wars.
 Visitors can even board the aircraft carrier and other modern military craft at the Patriots Point Naval Maritime Museum after they experience the only Congressional Medal of Honor Museum on the hangar deck of the USS Yorktown.
 The City is home to the nation’s oldest museum, The Charleston Museum, and one of its newest: the South Carolina Aquarium, home to nearly 10,000 aquatic creatures.

 Food-lovers will never tire of a visit to Charleston, which has earned high praise from the New York Times, Bon Appetite, USA Today, Esquire magazine and countless others for its sophisticated cuisine.
 In a city that supports dozens of classic, casual and ethnic restaurants, all palates are welcome and leave satisfied.
 Charleston is home to the annual BB&T Wine + Food Festival that attracts more than 13,000 visitors to sample the culinary mastery of more than 100 chefs that can be found throughout Charleston and beyond.

-Sports enthusiasts can enjoy professional soccer, baseball, football and basketball in Charleston, as local teams combine family-fun and competitive play.
-Of course, those who prefer playing over watching can choose from world-class golf and tennis, hiking and birding the many local nature trails, kayaking or canoeing the estuaries and off-shore waters, racing in the annual Cooper River Bridge Run or jogging solo around the historic Battery and other lovely downtown neighborhoods.
+Sports enthusiasts and outdoors men can choose from world-class golf and tennis, hiking and birding the many local nature trails, kayaking or canoeing the estuaries and off-shore waters, racing in the annual Cooper River Bridge Run or jogging solo around the historic Battery and other lovely downtown neighborhoods.